pgengel/web_dev/Budgety/readme.txt

-Make a trvel budget app
+Make a travel budget app
 	add friends like from wassup or numbers. add items to then list and assign a person from the contact.
 	Sync the information between the users.